surniaulula/wpsso/readme.txt

 = 16.6.0 =

 (2023/20/30) Updated CSS for disabled options.
-Added an update check after upgrading the options array.
 Added debug messages to the pending cache refresh method.

 = 16.5.0 =